 There are various types of investigations that can assist your GP or Consultant Cardiologist to assess whether you have cardiovascular disease.
 Not all investigations are required to make the diagnosis of heart disease and this will be determined by your GP or Consultant.

-Patients suspected of having chest pain of cardiac origin are referred to chest-pain clinics by their GP and should be reviewed within 2 weeks.
+Patients suspected of having chest pain of cardiac origin are referred to chest-pain clinics by their GP.
 A full cardiac assessment and, if appropriate, an ETT (Exercise Tolerance Test or Treadmill Test) are taken at the clinic.
 Depending on the results, the patient is referred for the appropriate treatment or is discharged.

 Measuring the fasting blood sugar for diabetes and cholesterol levels for hyperlipidaemia will help identify any undiagnosed risk factors.
 This is usually done by your G.P.

 An ECG is a quick, painless and easy to perform test used to measure the electrical activity of the heart.
 Sticky pads are placed across your chest, wrists and ankles.
 These will be connected to leads and a machine will record the rate and rhythm of your heart.
 The ECG can provide valuable information about your heart.
 If it is not entirely normal, more tests may be needed.

 Exercise Tolerance Test

 (Treadmill or Stress Test)